FrankDraw/Restart_to_UEFI/README.md

 	This is the first edition.

   	fileneme: uefi_ico_002.ico
-	This is the new logo that designed by myself.
+	This is the second edition designed by myself.